September 29, 2010 — Ed Pegg Jr, Editor, Wolfram Demonstrations Project

 A while ago, Randall posted a strip with a self-referential chart of the amount of black ink in the image.

-September 1, 2010 — Jon McLoone, International Business & Strategic Development
+September 1, 2010 — Jon McLoone, Director, Technical Communication & Strategy

 I have a lot to study at the moment, as I learn how to use the technology that’s in our development pipeline.
 One of the first features I played with was so much fun I thought I would share it with you.
 You will be able to efficiently and easily texture map over any 3D image.

 Texture mapping has all kinds of practical uses for improving visualization, but the first thing that I thought of was setting fire to a plot…